embedded-graphics/embedded-graphics/README.md

 * `defmt` - provide implementations of `defmt::Format` for all types where possible. [`defmt`] is a library for logging that moves as much work as possible over to a separate logging machine, making it especially suited to low-resource MCUs.
+Note that `defmt` might not work with older versions of rustc that are otherwise supported by embedded-graphics.

 ## Migrating from older versions